You can do some work in exchange for free rent!

-- Make sure your dates are flexible so you have more oppportunies to choose from and hosts can be more likely to fit you in.
+- Make sure your dates are flexible, so you have more opportunities to choose from, and hosts can be more likely to fit you in.

 - Make sure to use the Worldpackers filters.
-That’s what makes them so great too, these filters save so much time when browsing experinces.
-With that in mind, don’t be too limiting and be sure to be open, that’s all part of the fun too!
+That’s what makes them so great, too, these filters save so much time when browsing experiences.
+With that in mind, don’t be too limiting, and be sure to be open, that’s all part of the fun too!

 What Type of Work Categories Does Worldpackers Have?

-When it comes to opportunities, you may be thinking, well, I don’t have any skills that people need.
+When it comes to opportunities, you may think, well, I don’t have any skills people need.
 Stop right there, my friend!
-You will be surprised at just how many options there are available, some of which you may not have even thought of or don’t need any set skills for.
+You will be surprised at just how many available options, some of which you may not have even thought of or don’t need any set skills.
 A few of the most common categories include:

 - Teaching English -This is a popular skill set for both travelers and hosts, so you should find plenty of people seeking this kind of voluntary work, but equally, many people offer it.
 While you can get paid to teach English abroad and it’s a great travel job, this opportunity is great for some experince and even for those who want to teach but don’t have a degree!
 Search current experiences.